krinkevicius/turing-trivia/README.md

 🗹 As a player I can see a timer which allows me to know how much time I have to answer.

 🗹 As a player I can see final results when game ends.

+🗹 As a player I can go back to game lobby after game ends.